MicrosoftDocs/ai-builder/ai-builder-docs/use-your-own-prompt-data.md

 You can select an existing connection to Salesforce, Oracle, SAP or Zendesk, then select a table and insert one or several fields in the prompt, filtering the data on an attribute.

-> [!IMPORTANT]
-> Your authentication credentials connect to an external system and its data.
-Adding this prompt in agents, flows, or applications lets any end user of the agent, flow, or application access this external system and its data using your credentials.
-This might expose sensitive or confidential information to unauthorized users who don't have permissions to those systems or data.

 :::image type="content" source="media/use-your-own-prompt-data/use-connectors.png" alt-text="Screenshot of how to insert connectors references directly in the prompt.":::

 ## Example of scenarios